dvidos/handcrafted-os/readme.md

 ### things to do

+* good implementation of a circular buffer, with both reading and writing pointers
+* good implementation of a list, similar to linux kernel, [here](https://kernel.org/doc/html/latest/core-api/kernel-api.html#list-management-functions)
+* improve PCI devices, at least allow class/subclass names, to see what drivers we should write.
+USB might be a good first.
+* start a tree-enabled device manager. ttys will need to be devices, pci devices will need to be devices etc.
 * improve screen experience, by implementing scrolling back
-* virtual terminals seem to be possible (e.g. a way of switching between two of them, each having virtual screen buffers, scrollback, and switching wakes or sleeps each of them)
+* a few virtual terminals (e.g. a way of switching between two of them, each having virtual screen buffers, scrollback, and switching wakes or sleeps each of them) Maybe running already something on them (e.g. one for kernel log, one for konsole etc)
 * move utility functions to libc/libk, make kernel use it.
-* pci discovery, towards hdd and usb
 * ata disk driver (detect, implement R/W operations) (info [one](http://www.osdever.net/tutorials/view/lba-hdd-access-via-pio), [two](https://wiki.osdev.org/ATA_PIO_Mode))
 * the idea of an expandable array of things, similar to the approach of a StringBuilder, something sile the one described [here](https://tiswww.case.edu/php/chet/readline/history.html#SEC6).
 Essentially, allow add, get, index, remove operations without fear of running out, or without prior allocation.
-* make logging having levels (DEBUG, INFO, WARN, ERROR, PANIC) and allow for setting up levels per destination.
-* something akin to gnu readline library, using just a getch()/putch() interface
 * organize folders, especially process could be a subfolder inside kernel, with a single public header and mutliple internal headers and c files
 * Write something about how to get to the arch specific build tools (some page in OSDev, i think [this one](https://wiki.osdev.org/GCC_Cross-Compiler))
 * Basic libc functionality [more](https://wiki.osdev.org/Creating_a_C_Library)